 Owning a pet requires a financial investment as well as an emotional one.
 Your pet will need food, annual vaccinations, toys, grooming supplies, regular veterinary treatment, flea & tick prevention, and much more.
 You also need to consider the expenses if your pet gets sick.
 The total annual cost for your pet may be more than $500 per year!

 Does everyone in my household agree with adopting a pet?

 Bringing a companion animal into your home requires the commitment and cooperation of the entire family.
-The HSPCA discourages the practice of "surprising" someone with the gift of a living creature (Gift Certificates are an available alternative).
-Remember, too, that children cannot be considered the primary care-giver for the pet.
+The Houston SPCA discourages the practice of "surprising" someone with the gift of a living creature.
+Remember, too, that children should not be considered the primary care-giver for the pet.
 Ultimately, it is the parent or adult guardian who must be responsible for the well-being of the animal.

 Am I prepared to deal with potential behavior problems?